Elijah's Chariot

 View this image in full resolution.

-Read more about Elijah, Moses, and Noah.
+Read more about images of Noah.

 Photographed at the basilica by Richard Stracke, shared under Attribution-NonCommercial-ShareAlike license.